EX Dr. Gilles collection, Germany, acquired prior to

 a ceremonial

-vessel used for pouring libations such as chicha
+used for pouring libations such as chicha (maize

-(maize beer) on the earth to ensure fertility and
+beer) on the earth to ensure fertility and growth

-as a pacha or pacqha, molded into the form of
+pacha or pacqha, molded into the form of stacked

-stacked gourds and with a worm along opposite sides
+gourds and with a worm along opposite sides and

 Metropolitan Museum of Art, New York, The